 It's a mixture of sugar, flour, and butter that is worked together until granulated (a.k.a streusel).

 A crumble or streusel can be used in cakes and muffins and bars.
-Check out the scrumptious apple crumb cake, the lemon blueberry crumb cake, or the gorgeous raspberry apple crumb bars.
+Check out the scrumptious apple crumb cake, or the lemon blueberry crumb cake, and you'll get my point.
 They're all made better but that crunchy topping, don't you think?

 For this recipe, the crumble is also the base for the cake.
 A part is reserved for the topping and the rest is mixed with other ingredients to create the pumpkin cake (images above).
 How's that for convenience?
 Similar to the fantastic Ina Garten's plum tart.